BruceChanJianLe/ros2-ros1-bridge/README.md

 If you would like to give it a try you may use the [dolly repository](https://github.com/chapulina/dolly) as an example.

+## Issue

+Some issue with using this is when using the `node_` handle from rqt ros2, it does not seem to be able to create the bridge.
+May need to have a deeper look into this.

 ## Reference

 - ros1_bridge source code [link](https://github.com/ros2/ros1_bridge)